Free-electron laser: Military

-FEL technology is being evaluated by the US Navy as a candidate for an antiaircraft and anti-missile directed-energy weapon.
+FEL technology is being evaluated by the US Navy as a candidate for an anti-aircraft and anti-missile directed-energy weapon.
 The Thomas Jefferson National Accelerator Facility's FEL has demonstrated over 14 kW power output.
 Compact multi-megawatt class FEL weapons are undergoing research.
-On June 9, 2009 the Office of Naval Research announced it had awarded Raytheon a contract to develop a 100 kW experimental FEL.
+On June 9, 2009, the Office of Naval Research announced it had awarded Raytheon a contract to develop a 100 kW experimental FEL.
 On March 18, 2010 Boeing Directed Energy Systems announced the completion of an initial design for U.S. Naval use.
 A prototype FEL system was demonstrated, with a full-power prototype scheduled by 2018.

-FEL Prize Winners
+FEL prize winners

-The FEL prize is given to a person who has contributed significantly to the advancement of the field of Free-Electron Lasers.
-In addition, it gives the international FEL community the opportunity to recognize one of its members for her or his outstanding achievements.
+The FEL prize is given to a person who has contributed significantly to the advancement of the field of free-electron lasers.
+In addition, it gives the international FEL community the opportunity to recognize its members for their outstanding achievements.
+The prize winners are announced at the FEL conference, which currently takes place every two years.